tokio-rs/axum/examples/compression/README.md

 This example shows how to:
 - automatically decompress request bodies when necessary
-- compress reponse bodies based on the `accept` header.
+- compress response bodies based on the `accept` header.

 ## Running